lewis-kori/gridsome-portfolio/content/blog/continuous-growth.md

 5.By sharing what you are struggling with you may well find some helpful advice.

 A great place to start and identify local meetup groups and communities is this [gem](https://www.meetup.com/) which is not really focused on tech meetups but all sorts of communities ranging from art and fitness enthusiasts,cooking clubs to book clubs.
 Give it a look if you haven’t heard of it yet.

-### 4. Take breaks
+### 4.Take breaks

 Taking a break gives you a chance to step back from the inner workings of the issue, letting you re-examine it from a fresh perspective.
 It can also allow your subconscious a chance to work on the problem — which can result in leaps to new ideas, rather than a continued plod down an existing path.

 Taking breaks also goes a long way in reducing burn out and I’ve found personally, a run or workout has helped in maintaining some balance.

-So have any points to add? drop them in the comment section below to help others reading this, and if you enjoyed this post don’t forget to share and [subscribe](https://lewiskori.com/).
+So have any points to add? drop them in the comment section below to help others reading this, and if you enjoyed this post don’t forget to share and [subscribe](https://mailchi.mp/c42286076bd8/lewiskori).